PedroSaraivaPC/PedroSaraivaPC/README.md

  - 🚀 Embarking in the world of **Work**

- - 🎉 Passionate about learning and bringing ideas to life!
+ - 🎉 Passionate about learning and bringing ideas to life

- - ⚡ Passionate about learning and bringing ideas to life!
+ - 🧠 Constantly learning, improving, and sharing knowledge